srshazin/cloud-rover/README.md

 ## Installation

-Install the library using npm or yarn:
+Install the library using npm.

 ```bash
 npm install cloud-rover